Small Business Servers Still Have A Role To Play

 You could also decide to use both cloud-based hosting and a local server.
 Confidential files may be hosted on a local server, while other applications may run on cloud technology.
 In such a case, however, the costs may be higher – but there are some benefits to this type of solution.

-While cloud computing is huge and utilized by the majority of businesses today, there are still some benefits to be expected from locally hosted servers.
+While cloud computing is huge and utilised by the majority of businesses today, there are still some benefits to be expected from locally hosted servers.
 Some small business owners still prefer the use of a local server compared to a digital cloud-based hosting solution.
 We considered the benefits that still come with the use of a small business server, particularly when compared to cloud-based solutions.
 Consider these before you make a move to a cloud service.

 Written by The Original PC Doctor on 25/02/2020.